dmbarbour/Sirea/README.md

 * _Declarative effects._ Effects expressed by RDP are commutative, idempotent, continuous, and concurrent.
 These properties offer many of the reasoning and refactoring benefits associated with _pure_ programming styles (i.e. ability to move code around, abstract it, eliminate duplicates), while also supporting open composition, encapsulation, and dynamic acquisition of resources similar to an OOP model.
 There is no need to pipe data all the way through the application just to raise a window or manage a widget.

+* _Declarative linking._ Easily attach your RDP behavior to the real world with a simple dependency-injection framework.
+Control.Make minimizes boiler-plate in the default case while enabling safe, non-invasive configuration when you need it.

 * _Predictable, composable performance._ Sirea is designed for soft real time applications.
 It will control the amount of in-flight or lazy computations at any given instant to keep memory footprint and incremental CPU costs under control.
 Sirea won't forbid expensive functions growing state, but an attentive developers should have very little difficulty managing performance and memory footprint.

 * Practical parallelism through two orthogonal, declarative mechanisms.
     1. Data Parallel Haskell (DPH) sparks are available by use of `bstrat`, which allows firing sparks a few milliseconds before you need the result.
 The tight bond between sparks and time of sampling helps control memory overhead and prevents sparks from "fizzling."
     2. Sirea models partitioning and spatial distribution by use of `bcross`.
-Conveniently, Sirea will also create a thread for each partition according to a typeclass.
-Communication between threads is performed in coarse-grained batches for efficiency and _snapshot consistency_ (enough to prevent most malign glitches).
-Sirea may block on send to control performance but can be wait free if threads don't fall behind.
+Sirea will automatically create a thread for each partition reached by `bcross`.
+RDP communication between threads is performed in coarse-grained batches.
+The batches provide efficiency and snapshot consistency between partitions.
+Sirea may block on send to control performance, but should often be wait-free if every thread is keeping up with its computation burdens.

 * _Persistence by default._ RDP requires modeling state as external to the RDP behavior.
 While a valid option is external _volatile_ state (doesn't survive the Haskell process), I see this as an opportunity.
 The state models provided with Sirea are persistent by default.
 Further, state has stable identity in source code (via types) so it can survive minor edits to code between runs of Sirea.

 * _Anticipation._ RDP does not make predictions, but it does _propagate_ them.
 Decent predictions at just a few locations can have a widespread effect in an RDP system, supporting optimistic computation and timely preparation of resources, e.g. loading a texture, or opening a window slightly ahead of requirement so they are available right when we need them.
 Anticipation is valuable even if it were only an implementation detail, but developers have access to anticipation by use of `bpeek`.

-* _Embeddable._ Sirea leaves developers in charge of their own main loop by providing a step function rather than taking control of the thread.
-Sirea supports simple patterns for communication between the thread and the RDP behavior.
-Sirea users can create new extensions and adapters with `bUnsafeLnk`, though it does take some care.
-Developers also have some generic control over the threads Sirea creates - e.g. create a thread that manages an OpenGL context and displays at 60 fps some data supplied by RDP.
+* _Embeddable._ Sirea doesn't take over the main loop.
+Instead, Sirea supplies a step function for starting and maintaining the behavior.
+These properties also apply partition threads created by Sirea.
+They can do useful work, such as managing state, network, or display in addition to processing RDP communication.
+Sirea supplies some simple mechanisms for communicating between threads and RDP, providing a frozen snapshot view of other threads (only updated between steps).
+Developers also have power to create new behavior primitives to attach new resources with `bUnsafeLnk`.

 Reactive Demand Programming (in Sirea)
 ======================================

 To understand Reactive Demand Programming, you must understand behaviors.
 To understand behaviors, you must understand signals.
-Reactive demand programming is about composing behaviors to orchestrate signals, which may control effects declaratively.

 If you know arrowized functional reactive programming, much of this will be familiar.
-RDP and FRP vary considerably in how they model state and
+However, RDP and FRP differ in how they model state and integrate effects.

 Signal Values
 -------------